 Can I Leave My Labrador at Home?

-Yes, Labrador Retrievers can stay home alone if their owners take some precautions.
+Yes, Labrador Retrievers can stay home alone if their owners take precautions.
 Labs are very needy; they require lots of attention, exercise, and playtime.
 Labradors do not naturally enjoy spending a lot of time without human company.
 It is a good idea to make sure Labs are well-exercised and make sure they have access to a “bathroom.”

 Can Labs be Left Alone for 8 Hours?

 No, Labs cannot be left alone for eight hours.
-Boredom could lead to mischief like digging, chewing, and excessive barking if they are left alone in the backyard.
+Boredom could lead to mischief like digging, chewing, and excessive barking if left alone in the backyard.
 If Labs are left inside, they would not be able to hold their bladder for eight hours.
 Four hours is the absolute limit for adult Labradors, pups, and senior dogs needing to empty their bladders more frequently.

 How to Train a Labrador Retriever?

 To train a Labrador Retriever is not a problem because they are exceptionally trainable.
-They are uniquely affable, and their cognitive abilities blend perfectly with their willingness to please their humans.
+They are uniquely affable, and their cognitive abilities blend perfectly with their willingness to please humans.
 All these traits make them eager to show how smart they are.
 Labradors are highly intelligent, and the fact that they were bred as working dogs allows them to learn quickly.

-Labrador puppies should begin training at about two months old or when they are brought home.
+Labrador puppies should begin training at about two months old or brought home.
 Owners must start by teaching Labs that their humans are the leaders of the pack.
 After that, Lab pups can learn two to four new commands each month.
 At first, it should be uncomplicated gesture-triggered cues, advancing to word-triggered commands that become more advanced over time.